tuya/tuya-homebridge/README.md

 - `options.appSchema` - **required** : App schema. 'tuyaSmart' for Tuya Smart App, 'smartlife' for Smart Life App.

 **Note:**
 - The app account can't be used in multiple HomeBridge/HomeAssistant instance at the same time!
-Please consider using different app accounts and add them into the same home.
+Please consider using different app accounts instead.

 ## Troubleshooting